 This estuarine forested landscape and wildlife corridor includes the Menunketesuck/Duck Island complex and the Salt Meadow Unit of the Stewart B. McKinney National Wildlife Refuge, one of 27 recognized Important Bird Areas in Connecticut by the National Audubon Society.
 It is recognized in part because of its importance to nesting forest birds and as a key migratory stopover area for land birds, particularly in fall migration.
 The tidal marshes support a significant nesting population of Saltmarsh Sparrows, a species considered globally vulnerable to extinction.
 As the Menunketesuck River flows to Long Island Sound, it is critical to the health of the Menunketesuck/Duck Island complex, a key foraging area for the federally endangered Roseate Tern and nesting area for the federally threatened Piping Plover and a critical stopover habitat for migratory shorebirds and waterfowl.
 The Greenway acts as a corridor for migrant birds as they approach the coast, Refuge unit, and the interior forest land in fall migration, and is shown as an important core forest area in the CT DEEP Forest Resource Assessment and Strategy 2010 - 2015.
-Salt Meadow Unit is one of the few remaining coastal forest habitats in Connecticut capable of supporting nesting forest interior birds such as Worm-eating Warbler, Wood Thrush and Pileated Woodpecker.

-The Greenway connects the coast, and the considerable efforts of the Town of Westbrook and Clinton to preserve and connect their portions of the Greenway, through targeted property acquisition and trail development along the boundary between the two Towns, with the much larger forested landscape, known as the Cockaponset Triangle.
+Salt Meadow Unit is one of the few remaining coastal forest habitats in and the considerable efforts of the Town of Westbrook and Clinton to preserve and connect their portions of the Greenway, through targeted property acquisition and trail development along the boundary between the two Towns, with the much larger forested landscape, known as the Cockaponset Triangle.
 This large forested landscape, which intersects with 55 sq. miles of the Silvio O. Conte National Fish and Wildlife Refuge, stretches from Branford to Old Saybrook and north to the Maromas section of Middletown.
 The Greenway has, and will focus the communities within and around it on the conservation of this key forested landscape, of the Region, and of the State of Connecticut.